 Among the most common arguments against Kingdom of the Crystal Skull is the feeling that Spielberg went too far in modernizing his technical approach to make this sequel.
-People seemed to expect that Spielberg and company would jump in a time machine back to the 1980s, make the film there, and return home with the result that would align with our fond memories of the franchise.
+People seemed to expect that Spielberg and company would jump in a time machine back to the 1980s, make the film there, and return home with a result that would align with our fond memories of the franchise.
 But Steven Spielberg is not a time traveler, and 19 years passed between The Last Crusade and Kingdom of the Crystal Skull.
-Of course Harrison Ford would look older, new technologies would be used, and the production overall would appear slicker than what came before.
+Of course, Harrison Ford would look older, new technologies would be used, and the production overall would appear slicker than what came before.
 This is part of making movies; as time goes by, new technical elements are introduced to make filmmaking easier and cheaper and safer.
 The produced used 450 CGI shots to remove safety wires and render Amazonian jungle backdrops.
 After all, Spielberg’s cast and crew may have been able to survive dysentery from the exotic locales used twenty years ago when they filmed Raiders of the Lost Ark, but they’ve all since aged.
 It is crucial we understand this, just as we must accept that Harrison Ford is no longer a young man.
 But for an actor in his sixties, he still has all the magnetism, virility, and humanized flaws we expect from both the actor and character.
 What is it they say in Raiders of the Lost Ark?
 “It’s not the years, honey, it’s the mileage.”